-If the skier falls during or at the end of the first pass he will receive a maximum of 30 seconds in which to be ready to be taken by the boat for his second pass.
+If the skier falls during or at the end of the first pass he will receive a maximum of $\frac{30}{40}$ 45 seconds (ready to go) in which to be ready to be taken by the boat for his second pass.

-If the skier did not fall during or at the end of the first pass he may ask the boat to be stopped between passes for a maximum of 45 seconds.
+If the skier did not fall during or at the end of the first pass he may ask the boat to be stopped between passes for a maximum of 45 seconds (set down time).